-Removing a cabled PSU
+Removing the cabled PSU

 - 1. Follow the safety guidelines listed in Safety instructions. - 2.
 Follow the procedure listed in Before working inside your system. - 3.
-Disconnect the power cables of the PSU from the system board and the drive backplane. - 4.
+Disconnect the power cables of the PSU from the system board. - 4.
 Remove the cables from the cable clip.

-- 1. Using a Phillips 2 screwdriver, remove the screws that secure the PSU cage to the system. - 2.
-Tilt at an angle and slide the PSU cage towards the front of the system. - 3.
-Lift the PSU cage out of the system.
+- 1. Using a Phillips 2 screwdriver, remove the screws that secure the PSU to the system. - 2.
+Slide and lift the PSU toward the front of the system.